bmaupin/civ-modding-tools/civilization-6/docs/lua-log-fix.md

 #### macOS

-A macOS patch would need to be tested before a patch script can be developed.
-See here if you're interested in helping: [Add Civ 6 Lua.log patch script for macOS](https://github.com/bmaupin/civ-modding-tools/issues/1)
+A patch for Macs with Intel processors may be possible but it would need to be tested.
+See here if you're interested in helping: [Add Civ 6 Lua.log patch script for Intel Macs](https://github.com/bmaupin/civ-modding-tools/issues/1)

+A patch for Macs with ARM processors does not seem viable.

 #### Windows